kobotoolbox/kpi/jsapp/js/components/processing/README.md

 8. Upon `error` a notification appear, upon `success`, the translation text is being opened in the editor.
 If user saves the editor, translation will be stored, if they don't, it would not.

+## Why we make so many calls?

+When we open NLP view (besides the stuff that happens for the first time; see "How it works (in a nutshell)" above), Front-end code is making multiple calls.
+Some of the calls are being made to the same endpoint, and it might look like a mistake (it's not).
+Here's the reasoning for each of them:

+1. `/api/v2/assets/<asset_uid>/data/?query=<query for rootuid>` - we need whole submission object for that single particular submission.
+This is the submission that is being displayed in the NLP view at this very moment.
+We use that data to display stuff (responses to all the other questions) in the sidebar.
+2. `/api/v2/assets/<asset_uid>/data/?fields=[<question_we_care_about>]` - we need responses to all rows that were activated in advanced features - and we need them for all submissions.
+This is needed for that dropdown in the top that allows users to select other question.
+It is also needed for the arrows in the top that allows users to change between submissions (we omit submissions without responses to currently selected question).
+3. `/advanced_submission_post/<asset_uid>/?submission=<submission_uid>` - this only contains NLP data for current submission